 Prerequisite: prior experience in dance and/or athletics

 How is it possible for us to move in the countless ways that we do?
 Learn to develop your X-ray vision of human beings in motion through functional anatomical study that combines movement practice, drawing, lecture, and problem solving.
-In this course, movement is a powerful vehicle for experiencing, in detail, our profoundly adaptable musculoskeletal anatomy.
-We will learn Irene Dowd’s Spirals—a comprehensive warm-up/cool-down for dancing that coordinates all joints and muscles through their fullest range of motion, facilitating study of the entire musculoskeletal system.
-In addition to movement practice, drawings are made as part of each week’s lecture (drawing materials provided); three short assignments will be submitted each semester.
+In this course, movement is a powerful vehicle for experiencing in detail our profoundly adaptable musculoskeletal anatomy.
+We will learn Irene Dowd’s Spirals©, a comprehensive warm-up/cool-down for dancing that coordinates all joints and muscles through their fullest range of motion, facilitating study of the entire musculoskeletal system.
+In addition to movement practice, drawings are made as part of each week’s lecture (drawing materials provided), and three short assignments are submitted each semester.
 Insights and skills developed in this course can provide tremendous inspiration in the process of movement invention and composition.

 Faculty